kiransharma755/cloudpractioner_certification/README.md

 ### 1. Creating aws account

+Creating account with aws is the first steps.
+It is very simple process which is explained in the lnk below

 https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/

 ### Here are some of the suggested readings for AWS cloud practioner certificaiton , the entry level exam